karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 First things first.
 When you connect to Puhti, you will be in your home folder.
 You have all your course data in your own folder under the course projects `/scratch` folder.
 So by using commands like `csc-workspaces`, `cd`, `ls` and `pwd` make sure you are in the right folder before you start working.
 In Visual Studio Code you can use the `Explorer` tab to open the right folder.
-Again remeember to add your actual username in place of `$USER`.
+Again remember to add your actual username in place of `$USER`.

 ```bash
 /scratch/project_2006616/$USER/MMB-114_Genomics